ccny-physics-sims/science-library/README.md

 1. File and folder naming.
 As suggested by google, please use dashes, not underscores to separate words in a file or directory name. i.e. `super-sim` not `super_sim` or `supersim`.

 2. Variable naming.
 As per Javascript standard, please use camelcase rather than snakecase.
-For example, "myRadVariable," not "my_rad_variable."
+For example, `myRadVariable,` not `my_rad_variable.`

+3. Please use two spaces to indent when writing code for @examples.
+(Check for lurking tabs if the white space is coming out weird post JSDocing.)
+You'll also need to include a single space between the "*" and your "//" for it to compile comments ok.